liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 The flyby of Uranus (January 24, 1986, or Day 3310) does not produce a speed variation large enough to be detected through this method.

-Creating This whole chain of processors, from the raw text files to the plot, has required exactly 100 lines of code.
+Creating this whole chain of processors, from the raw text files to the plot, has required exactly 100 lines of code.

 ## Electric Load Monitoring

-The next scenario touches on the concept of <!--\index{ambient intelligence} \emph{ambient intelligence}-->*ambient intelligence*<!--/i-->, which is a multidisciplinary approach that consists of enhancing an environment (room, building, car, etc.) with technology (e.g. infrared sensors, pressure mats, etc.), in order to build a system that makes decisions based on real-time information and historical data to benefit the users within this environment.
-A main challenge of ambient intelligence is activity recognition, which consists in raw data from sensors, filter it, and then transform that into relevant information that can be associated with a patient's activities of daily living using Non-Intrusive Appliance Load Monitoring (<!--\index{NIALM} NIALM-->NIALM<!--/i-->).
+The next scenario concerns the concept of <!--\index{ambient intelligence} \emph{ambient intelligence}-->*ambient intelligence*<!--/i-->, a multidisciplinary approach that consists of enhancing an environment (room, building, car, etc.) with technology (e.g. infrared sensors, pressure mats, etc.), in order to build a system that makes decisions based on real-time information and historical data to benefit the users within this environment.
+A main challenge of ambient intelligence is activity recognition; it consists in obtaining raw data from sensors, filtering it, and then transforming that data into relevant information that can be associated with a patient's activities of daily living using Non-Intrusive Appliance Load Monitoring (<!--\index{NIALM} NIALM-->NIALM<!--/i-->).
 Typically, the parameters considered are the voltage, the electric current and the power (active and reactive).
 This produces a stream similar to the next figure.
 An event consists of a timestamp, and numerical readings of each of the aforementioned electrical components.

 {@img electric/Blender.png}{The top three lines represent three components of the electrical signal when an electrical appliance is used.
 In orange, the output of a peak detector taking the electrical signal as its input.}{.6}